The Societal Impact of Pain (SIP)

-The platform provides opportunities for discussion for health care professionals, pain advocacy groups, politicians, insurances, representatives of health authorities, regulators and budget holders.
+The platform provides opportunities for discussion for health care professionals, pain advocacy groups, politicians, healthcare insurance providers, representatives of health authorities, regulators and budget holders.

 The scientific framework of the SIP platform is under the responsibility of the European Pain Federation EFIC®.
-Co-operation partners for SIP 2017 are Pain Alliance Europe and Active Citizenship Network.
-The SIP 2017 Symposium has been co-hosted by the Malta Health Network and the No Pain Foundation.
-The pharmaceutical company Grünenthal GmbH was responsible for funding and non-financial support.
-SIP 2017 has been made possible with the financial support of the Ministry for Finance in Malta.
+Co-operation partners for SIP are Pain Alliance Europe and Active Citizenship Network.
+The pharmaceutical company Grünenthal GmbH is responsible for funding and non-financial support.

 - 2011: The Societal Impact of Pain A Road Map for Action